 I’ve been smiling to myself a bunch over the past couple of days.
-I was at the salon getting my hair done when the stylist started asking me about my life.
-Of course I started talking about yoga – teaching it, taking it, why everyone should do it.
+At the salon getting my hair done, the stylist caught my happy energy and started asking me about what was going on in my life.
+And, of course I started talking about yoga – teaching it, taking it, why everyone should do it.
 She was very interested and asked some great questions about the practice.
-But one has tickled me a bit.
-She asked, “Do you live that life?”
+But, one tickled me a bit and stayed with me long after the appointment.
+She had asked, “Do you live that life?”

 As soon as she asked it I knew what she was implying.
 She wanted to know if I sat in endless hours of meditation, only ate organic foods, abstained from alcohol and sex, and renounced all material things.
 This was not the first, or the last time, I will be asked this.

-Every time I bump into a student outside of the hot room, they not only don’t recognize me – it’s amazing how different you look when your hair is actually dry and you have a bit of makeup on, a well as, normal clothing – they have a reaction similar to one that an elementary school student has when they see their grade school teacher in the grocery store.
+Every time I bump into a student outside of the confines of their yoga class, they not only don’t recognize me – it’s amazing how different you look when you have a bit of makeup on, a well as, normal clothing – they have a reaction similar to one that an elementary school student has when they see their grade school teacher in the grocery store.
 That moment of, “ Oh, right you must be a normal person who needs food.”
 I even had one student say to me, “How nice, they let you out of there.”
-Does she think they lock me up in the hot room when class isn’t going on?
+Does she think I'm locked in my yoga room when class isn’t going on?

 But, when discussing this with my hair stylist this week it was hard not to admit that the yoga had not affected every facet of my life.
 I actually do meditate, eat organic foods, juice everyday, and generally take care of myself.
 Not to say that I don’t enjoy a glass of wine, shopping, sex, and a plate of french fries every once in awhile – life was meant to be enjoyed.